 6. Create a backup plan

-Despite your best efforts, it’s functionally impossible to guarantee 100% IT security and safety.
+Despite your efforts, it’s functionally impossible to guarantee 100% IT security and safety.
 Part of being secure and ensuring continued success is being ready in the event of a large data breach.

 Crafting a thorough business continuity plan should be a core component of any business-grade cybersecurity plan.